Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Introduction

 Training a network in a continual learning setting, when the tasks arrive sequentially, requires solving many optimization problems, one per task.
 A space of solutions (i.e., network parameters) that correspond to good performance of the network on all encountered tasks determine a common manifold of plausible solutions for all these optimization problems.
 In this paper we seek to understand the geometric properties of this manifold.
-In particular we analyze how this manifold is changed by each new coming task and propose an optimization algorithm that efficiently searches through it to recover solutions that well-represent all already-encountered tasks.
-Our contribution to the existing literature relies on developing a continual learning algorithm that explicitly relies on the characteristics of the manifold shared between tasks.
-What is new in this paper?
-To the best of our knowledge, the analysis of the deep learning loss landscape that determines the shape of this manifold, the algorithm, and the experimental results are all new here.
+In particular we analyze how this manifold is changed by each new coming task and propose an optimization algorithm that efficiently searches through it to recover solutions that well-represent all previously-encountered tasks.
+The contributions of our work could be summarized as follows: \begin{itemize} \item We empirically analyse the deep learning loss landscape and show that there is a cone in the network parameter space where the model performance is close to the recovered optimum. \item We propose a new regularization-based continual learning algorithm that explicitly encourages the model parameters to stay inside the plausible cone by identifying a few top forbidden principal directions for each task. \item We propose an autoencoder architecture that significantly reduces the memory complexity to save the top forbidden principal directions for a given task. \item We design a compression method to control the memory growth and avoid introducing a new autoencoder per task, thereby requiring only a constant size memory overhead irrespective of the number of tasks. \end{itemize}

 The paper is organized as follows: Section~\ref{sec: related_work} reviews recent progress in the research area of continual learning, Section~\ref{sec:observation} provides empirical analysis of the geometric properties of the deep learning loss landscape and builds their relation to the continual learning problem, Section~\ref{sec:algorithm} introduces our algorithm that we call DCO since it is based on the idea of direction-constrained optimization, Section~\ref{sec:exp_res} contains empirical evaluations, and finally Section~\ref{sec:conclusion} concludes the paper.
 Additional results are contained in the Supplement.